GabrielMtins/gcgrapht/README.md

 ## Examples
 gcgrapht "2*x+1" - creates the graph of f(x) = 2x+1
 gcgrapht "x^2" -o graph.ff - creates the graph of f(x) = x^2 and saves it to the graph.ff file

 ## Author
 Written by Gabriel Martins

+## Copyright
+	Copyright (C) Gabriel Martins 2020.
+License GPLv3+: GNU GPL
+	Version 3 or later
+	This is free software.
+You are free to change and redistribute it.
+	There is NO WARRANTY, to the extent permited by law.

+	Copyright © 1994–2019 Lua.org, PUC-Rio.
+	(This program uses the Lua C API to generate graphs)